Wolfie1985yt/Omnipresent-Noimix-Collab-Mod/README.md

 If you would like to edit this mod and post it or use it in a video, just put a link to original gamebanana page or github page please!

 Also if you want, mention me!
-I'd love to see the things you do with the mod!
+I'd love to see the things you do with the mod, or just any fan content in general!

 (https://gamebanana.com/mods/539909 or https://github.com/Wolfie1985yt/Omnipresent-Noichi-V2)